-89. SUPPORT locally-controlled programs to coordinate federal resource permitting in order to streamline development activities and better conserve, restore, and recover species, wetlands, and habitats.
+SUPPORT locally-controlled programs to coordinate federal resource permitting in order to streamline economic development activities and better conserve, restore, and recover species, wetlands, and the habitats upon which they depend, natural resources, watersheds and open space.

 SUPPORT funding and other resources towards local permitting and conservation efforts.